 In 1997, we published the second edition of Writing for Success.
 In the second edition we expanded on the exercises from the first edition and added better examples of quality writing from authors such as Mark Twain, Herman Melville, and Joseph Conrad.

-Now, in the fall of 2011, I am pleased to be able to publish Writing for Today.
+Now, I am pleased to be able to publish Writing for Today.
 Writing for Today utilizes the same core exercises and drills that were a vital part of Writing for Success; however, I haveexpanded the examples to include a more varied selection of authors.
 I have also updated the course to the 21st century by including a special section on writing in the digital age with exercises that cover emails. blogging and social media sites including Facebook and Twitter.

 Writing for Today is about mastering and conquering the basics.
 It is designed as a self-contained, self-study course.
 The course contains frequent writing exercises and "practice" sessions because practice really does make perfect.
 The Appendix includes spelling rules followed by a list of commonly misspelled words because I believe that a computerized spell-check program is no substitute for actually knowing how to spell properly.
 Writing for Today does not rely on gimmicks or technology--this is old-fashioned education with an emphasis on the unique opportunities and challenges that the 21st century offers to budding writers.
 No special equipment is needed for this course--any student with a notepad, a pen, and a willingness to improve his writing skills can use and benefit from it.